-In 2017, CO-OP teamed up with socially-conscious school supply company Yoobi to bring the Backpack Bundle Drive to credit unions as a way to reach out to local schools and kids with vital supplies and the message of financial wellbeing.
+In 2017 and 2018, CO-OP teamed up with socially-conscious school supply company Yoobi to bring the Backpack Bundle Drive to credit unions as a way to reach out to local schools and kids with vital supplies and the message of financial wellbeing.

 CO-OP is proud to partner with the National Credit Union Foundation/Biz Kid$ and Money Mammals to provide the financial literacy kits.

 John Lanza, Creator and Chief Mammal for Money Mammals, added: "We so fortunate to be able to help CO-OP and Yoobi bring not only much needed supplies to classrooms, but also our Money Mammals Teaching Kits that get kids excited about money-smart learning and give teachers material to create lessons and make financial literacy learning fun!"